Dalian: British, Russian, and Japanese occupations

-Russia heavily fortified both Dalniy (Qingniwaqiao of Zhongshan District) and the Port Arthur naval base (Lüshunkou) before and after the Boxer Rebellion of 1899-1901.
-Missionaries and converts were killed in the peninsula during the insurrection, although the massive massacres of ethnic Chinese Christians including Metrophanes, Chi Sung occurred at Harbin.
-Western expeditionary forces suppressed the Boxers across the Yellow Sea in Shandong.
+Russia heavily fortified both Dalniy (Qingniwaqiao of Zhongshan District) and the Port Arthur naval base (Lüshunkou) before and after the Boxer Rebellion of 1899–1901.
+During the insurrection, missionaries, converts and Russians were killed and other Europeans were killed by rebels in the peninsula, although the massive massacres of Europeans and Christians including Metrophanes, Chi Sung occurred at Harbin.
+Western expeditionary forces suppressed the Boxers across the Yellow Sea in Shandong Peninsula.

-During the Russo-Japanese War of 1904-1905, the Liaodong Peninsula became a major battleground.
+During the Russo-Japanese War of 1904–1905, the Liaodong Peninsula became a major battleground.
 Major-General Baron Anatoly Stoessel defended a besieged Port Arthur, for five months (August 1904 to January 1905), but the Japanese army, using long-distance fire, sank several Russian ships at the Port Arthur naval base in early December 1904.
 Admiral Eugene Alexeyeff was blamed for splitting precious resources shipped 5000 mi across the single tracked Trans-Siberian Railway and Manchurian Railway between Dalniy and Port Arthur.
 After the Imperial Japanese Navy crippled the remaining Russian battleship Sevastopol in three weeks of constant attacks, and explosives detonated in tunnels destroyed Port Arthur's remaining defenses in the final days of 1904, Russia negotiated a ceasefire and surrendered Port Arthur in January 1905.